Jordan-Dixon/FlashFetch/README.md

 <br>
 <br>

-Freshfetch is an alternative to [Neofetch](https://github.com/dylanaraps/neofetch) written in Rust with a focus on customization.
+FlashFetch is an alternative to [Neofetch](https://github.com/dylanaraps/neofetch) written in Rust with a focus on customization.

 ## Warning: